-All patients from the hospital rheumatology services of the public health system (except one private center) active members of EAS-SER.
-We planned to include at least 80% of patients follow-up (with more than one visit to rheumatology) at some point in each center.
+All patients emanated from the hospital rheumatology services of the public health system (except for one private center) and all services were active members of EAS-SER.
+We planned to include at least 80% of patients in follow-up (with more than one visit to rheumatology) at some point in each center.
 We excluded those patients who did not have at least 50% of the data, a criteria defined as “minimum essential data” (comprising a total of 151 variables).
 The recruitment period was set at 10 months.

-Data collect
+Data collection

 A specific protocol was created to collect about 400 variables per patient and a web site for data entry was developed and implemented.
 Therefore, the RELESSER recruitment and data collection started after a training exercise for investigators.
-Different procedures were followed to minimize missing data and ensure data quality, management and security.
+Different procedures were followed to minimize missing data and to ensure data quality, management and security.
 Finally, the percentage of missing data was less than 5% in 92% of the variables collected.